 While window stickers still show fuel efficiency for plug-in vehicles in “miles-per-gallon equivalent,” or MPGe, PEV drivers typically measure in miles per kilowatt hour (kWh), as that’s the basic unit of measurement on home electricity bills and it is how the capacity of a plug-in vehicle’s battery is measured.

-Plug-in hybrids use a blended system – some electricity and some gasoline – so their fuel economy is usually calculated in miles per gallon.
+Plug-in hybrids use a blended system – some electricity and some gasoline – so their fuel economy when running on electricity only is denoted as MPGe while their efficiency when running i standard hybrid mode is calculated in miles per gallon.
 But most plug-in-hybrid drivers are conversant in kilowatt, too.
 After all, they like to squeeze out as much all-electric travel as they can.

 5: Understand On-the-Road Charging